Qeedji/gekkota-os/SDK-G4/API/failSoftMode/README.md

 # Summary

-The Fail soft mode feature permits to stop playing device content when some instability is detected (several unexpected player reboots happen in few minutes).
+The Fail Soft Mode feature permits to stop playing device content when some instability is detected (several unexpected player reboots happen in few minutes).

-When the player is in Fail Soft mode,
+When the player is in Fail Soft Mode,
-- A specific Fail soft mode pop-up is displayed on the screen
+- A specific Fail Soft Mode pop-up is displayed on the screen
 - The green led (at the back of the player) is blinking by following a specific sequence

-To return to Normal mode, new publishing or App purging is required.
+To return to Normal Mode, new publishing or App purging is required.
 Attention: most of time, unexpected reboots are certainly due to a specific media inserted in the playout and not supported by the player (it can be an audio-video media, or any other media), so it is advised to look for the wrong media and remove it before publishing again

-The Fail soft mode is a security feature implemented in Gekkota_os (except LCAN & EEEBOX) since Gekkota 3.12.15.
-For security reasons, the fail soft mode feature is automatic and can not be removed from the player
+The Fail Soft Mode is a security feature implemented in Gekkota_os since Gekkota 3.12.15.
+For security reasons, the Fail Soft Mode feature is automatic and can not be removed from the player

 # Strategy